Ambrosius Francken I

-Ambrosius Francken I (1544-1618) was a Flemish painter known for his religious works and historical allegories painted in a late Mannerist style.
+Ambrosius Francken I (1544/45-October 1618) was a Flemish painter known for his religious works and historical allegories painted in a late Mannerist style.
+He was also active as a stone dealer and possibly art dealer.
 He was a prominent member of the Francken family of artists, which played a very important role in the Flemish art scene from the late 16th to middle 17th century.

 Life

-Ambrosius Francken I was born in Herentals, the son of painter Nicolaes Francken, who later moved to Antwerp.
-His brothers Frans Francken I and Hieronymus Francken I both became successful painters.
-Ambrosius studied under his father and the leading Antwerp Mannerist painter Frans Floris.
-The early biographer Karel van Mander reports in the Schilder-boeck that Francken spent time in Tournai where he lived at the Bishop's residence.
-Van Mander met him in Tournai while he himself was residing there as a young pupil at his master Pieter Vlerick's house.
-In 1570 Francken spent some time in Fontainebleau.